nishanrajmulik1/modern-workplace-lab/README.md

 ## Real-world troubleshooting (the part that matters)

-This lab wasn't frictionless - and that's the point.
+This lab wasn't frictionless, and that's the point.
 Documented and solved issues include:

 - **DNS suffix poisoning** - pfSense DHCP was stamping a bad domain suffix onto clients, mangling Microsoft endpoint resolution and blocking Autopilot; corrected the DHCP domain-name field.
 - **Cloud Sync vs Entra Connect Sync** - identified that Cloud Sync cannot perform Hybrid Entra Join, and migrated to full Entra Connect Sync.
 - **SMBIOS serial collision** - Autopilot device registered with a placeholder serial (`SMBIOS_STRING_INDEX_0`); set a real SMBIOS serial in Proxmox and re-registered.
 - **App packaging detection mismatch** - a deployment failed because an MSI detection rule was applied to an EXE-packaged app; corrected by repackaging with the vendor MSI and the real product code.

-Each is written up in the relevant project folder.
+Each project is documented in its relevant project folder.

 ---